 Von Pickartz Belgian Waffles

-This Melville store is located at 27 Boxes – which is an outing in itself.
+From 27 Boxes to 1 Fox, Von Pickartz is the place to get your syrup traps on (that’s what waffles are!).
 The waffles are very affordable and made with real brioche dough.
 Brioche is a versatile dough that is used for buns, breads, rolls and in this instance, waffles.
 It’s rich and buttery but not too sweet, so that it can be used for both sweet and savoury dishes.
 Their menu offers Liege waffles with caramelized sugar that slides beautifully across those crispy golden waffle squares.
 The russet hued delights come in the Goldilocks sizes – petite, original to extra large – including a stuffed dough option.
 My knees begin to buckle at the thought of the unique toppings, such as Turkish delight, macadamia nougat and honeycomb to name but a few.
 Served in a little box you can choose to sit outside and watch the world go by as your worries slowly dissipate under a veil of heavenly crispness.
 It’s perfect for a casual Saturday, Sunday, Monday – Friday treat.

 Café Bruegel Belgian Waffles

 I had the pleasure of visiting this cosy little waffle house in Edenvale not so long ago, and I must say, I never knew waffles could be served with such a vast selection of toppings!
 From unique and different savoury toppings (Cajun Chicken Waffle just to name one off the top of my head), to the sweet and decadent, there is a waffle for everyone and every taste at Café Bruegel Belgian Waffles!
 I thoroughly enjoyed a Caramel and Banana waffle, topped with two generous dollops of ice cream.
 Definitely worth the visit!